dc-coder/stata-s3/README.md

 **Call the command line or shell and make the default/amazon S3 tool do the work.**

-Assumption: the user has aws command line interface installed and configured.
+Assumption: the user has aws command line installed and configured.

 **Decisions**: